Global Strategic Report; 265 Pages

 Cord blood banks are also investigating means of becoming integrated therapeutic companies, with LifebankUSA becoming an asset of the augmented immunity and longevity company Celularity and Americord announcing in a press release that it “intends to launch its first therapeutic product offering sometime in 2018.”

-With approximately 450 companies offering cord blood banking services worldwide, maturation of the market means that each company is fighting harder for market share.
+With hundreds of companies offering cord blood banking services worldwide, maturation of the market means that each company is fighting harder for market share.

 Cord Blood Industry Consolidation